 - Understanding how much space water takes up in each container.

 Put a fork in me!
 Science for the 2020 school year is complete with this outdoor water play idea!
+Just kidding, I have a list of 17 other favorite science activities for kids on standby.

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.